After studying this unit, you will be able to

 Citing Images and Other Media

 How do you cite an image or a video embedded in a presentation, for instance?
 A common mistake among students is to just grab whatever photos or illustrations they find in a Google image search, toss them into a presentation PowerPoint or other document, and be done with it.
-However, that would be classic plagiarism.
-To avoid plagiarism, the student should determine if they’re permitted to use the image then cite it properly.
+However, that would be classic plagiarism and might also be a copyright infringement.
+To avoid copyright infringement and plagiarism, the student should first determine if they’re permitted to use the image then cite it properly.

 Standard practice in citing images in APA style is to refer to them in your text and then properly label them with figure numbers, captions, and copyright details.
 Referring to them in your text, referencing the figure numbers in parentheses, and placing the image as close as possible to that reference ensures that the image is relevant to your topic rather than a frivolous attempt to pad your research document with non-text space-filler.
 The image must be: